 “Where ‘agency workers’ are employed on a permanent contract by their TWA (agency/umbrella) and receive pay in between assignments, the AWR rights to equal pay for an agency worker no longer exists (so the client doesn’t have to ensure the Contractor receives equal pay to a comparable employee).”

 For the Swedish Derogation model (SDM) to apply correctly, however:

 - The permanent contract of employment with the TWA must be in place before the start of the agency worker’s first assignment and the employment must be genuine.
-An Employment Tribunal case at the end of 2012 confirmed that although an agency worker may have been working for the same hirer on a series of the same assignments, when they were asked to sign a new contract on the SDM model this was classed as the ‘first’ assignment so the SDM was in place before the start of this assignment
+An Employment Tribunal case at the end of 2012 confirmed that although an agency worker may have been working for the same hirer on a series of the same assignments, when they were asked to sign a new contract on the SDM model, this was classed as the ‘first’ assignment and the SDM was in place

-- A TWA using the SDM will have a legal obligation to pay agency workers between assignments a minimum amount for no less than 4 calendar weeks.
-The minimum amount that can be paid is 50% of the worker’s average basic pay for the last 12 weeks (or at least the National Minimum Wage).
+- A TWA using the SDM will have a legal obligation to pay agency workers between assignments a minimum amount for no less than four calendar weeks.
+The minimum amount that can be paid is 50% of the worker’s average basic pay for the last 12 weeks (or at least the National Minimum Wage)

-- The TWA must take reasonable steps to seek suitable further employment for the worker when their assignment ends and make sure it is offered to the worker.
+- The TWA must take reasonable steps to seek suitable further employment for the worker when their assignment ends and make sure it’s offered to the worker.

-However, this does mean your employment can be terminated by the TWA after 4 weeks if there is no further work.
+However, this does mean your employment can be terminated by the TWA after four weeks if there’s no further work.

-The SDM only applies to pay – it does not remove the equal treatment rights to working hours, holidays etc. So, your Client is still liable for ensuring you receive these (if you are in scope).
+The SDM only applies to pay – it doesn’t remove the equal treatment rights to working hours, holidays etc. So, your Client is still liable for ensuring you receive these (if you’re in scope).

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to us at The HR Kiosk (click here) – a Human Resources Consultancy for small businesses – you can retain us for as much time as you need.